-In the normal course of NAIL's operations, standby letters of credit totaling \$11.0 million and \$11.7 million at December 28, 2019 and December 29, 2018, respectively, were issued in favor of the insurance companies that reinsure a portion of NAIL's loss exposure.
-At December 28, 2019, NAIL has pledged substantially all of its cash and cash equivalents and marketable securities as collateral for these letters of credit.
-The Company has created a multiemployer welfare association (MEWA) to offer medical insurance and other welfare benefits to employees of the Company and Retailers and their employees at participating Ace retail locations.
+In the normal course of NAIL's operations, standby letters of credit totaling \$14.3 million and \$11.0 million at January 2, 2021 and December 28, 2019, respectively, were issued in favor of the insurance companies that reinsure a portion of NAIL's loss exposure.
+At January 2, 2021, NAIL has pledged substantially all of its cash and cash equivalents and marketable securities as collateral for these letters of credit.
+In fiscal 2019, the Company created a multiemployer welfare association (MEWA) to offer medical insurance and other welfare benefits to employees of the Company and Retailers and their employees at participating Ace retail locations, beginning January 1, 2020.
 The Company was required to provide a \$10.0 million standby letter of credit to the State of Vermont in connection with the MEWA.
-See Note 15 for more information.
+See Note 12 for more information.